 To help you bag that elusive Strava KOM, we've compiled a list of the best lightweight wheels currently available in both carbon and aluminium specification for rim- and disc-brake-equipped bikes.

-Scroll down to see Cyclingnews’ roundup of the best lightweight wheels you can buy for 2020 or jump to find out everything you need to know about lightweight wheels for climbing.
+Scroll down to see Cyclingnews’ roundup of the best lightweight wheels you can buy today.

 Best lightweight carbon wheels